 Roseola is a viral infection that commonly occurs in children, and is usually not a serious illness.
 Most cases happen between the ages of 6 months to 3 years of age.
 Nearly one-third of children have had roseola by the time they are 2.

 Roseola often starts with a high fever, usually followed by a distinctive rash just as the fever breaks.
-High fever can cause complications, so parents should watch their children’s temperatures carefully and keep in contact with their pediatrician.
+High fever can cause complications, so parents should watch their children's temperatures carefully and keep in contact with their pediatricians.